zjn700/ng-fb-host/README.md

 ## Installing the Firebase Tools

 ### Login to firebase from the command line
-    For c9 add --no-localhost...go to the printed url to get/copy a authorization code Paste the code and hit enter:
         firebase login --no-localhost

+    For C9 you have to add --no-localhost.
+Go to the printed url to get/copy a authorization code Then Ppaste the code and hit enter:

 ## Using Firebase In The Angular App